 Considering that this is one of the more high-profile films at the festival (the cast includes Colin Morgan and Colin Firth, probably the most famous Colins of this era), it is perhaps unsurprising that it is a little less daring than many other films.
 Wilde’s popularity with the public hasn’t wavered since the 1997 film Wilde (dir.
 Gilbert), and the only thing that seems to

 make the film relevant to the current age is told to us right at the end, namely that Wilde, along with other gay men (including Alan Turing), was pardoned by the British government.

 As a costume drama and a biopic it has its mood swings, veering between dreamy and harsh, at some moments choosing to portray Wilde as the snappy, eloquent dandy, and at others showing him to be mad, irrational, and rude.
 It is an interesting direction for the biopic to go, and certainly raises questions on how we view our heroes of the past, especially ones that were despised (legally and socially) while they were still living.
 However, I can’t help but feel that the film could have made more of an impact if they had simply decided what kind of message it wanted to get across.

 Hard Paint (Feature)

-In Hard Pain (2018, Matzembacher and Reolon), we follow the story of Shico, an introverted sex worker, who makes his money livestreaming himself dancing in neon paint.
+In Hard Pain (2018, Matzembacher and Reolon), we follow the story of Shico, an introverted prostitute, who makes his money livestreaming himself dancing in neon paint.
 The film’s pace is slow, but never boring, and shows Shico starting a relationship, both personal and professional, with a dancer who is set to leave their city when he gets his scholarship to attend dance school.

 The film has an interesting approach to filming bodies, framing them seemingly objectively, without becoming clinical.
 There is a lot of non-sexualised nudity, and even in sex or romance scenes, it never feels as if the film is trying to be voyeuristic.